Valid Defenses to Workplace Sex Discrimination

-Sex discrimination is unlawful under both federal law and state labor regulations.
-Many employers in Washington are subject to Title VII of the Civil Rights Act of 1964 and/or the Washington State Law Against Discrimination.
-If your business or organization is facing a discrimination claim or retaliation case from a current or former employee, there are some possible defenses available, including:
+Many employers in Washington are subject to either Title VII of the Civil Rights Act of 1964 or the Washington State Law Against Discrimination.
+If your business or organization is facing a discrimination claim or retaliation case from a current or former employee, there are some possible defenses available, including the following.

 In some cases, employers undermine their own interests by trying to fight employment discrimination claims with an invalid legal defense.
 Here are three of the most common improper defenses that employers try to raise against sex discrimination land sexual harassment lawsuits:

-Denial: Moore says one of the biggest mistakes she sees business make is claiming simply that they didn’t discriminate.
+- Denial: Moore says one of the biggest mistakes she sees business make is claiming that they simply didn’t discriminate or cause a hostile work environment.
 “That causes the jurors to go back in the jury room and talk about the business and talk about everything they did wrong,” she says.
 Simply denying the allegations is a quick way to lose your case.

-Ignorance as an Excuse: In some other cases, employers try to assert that a lower ranking supervisor was responsible for any alleged discrimination.
+- Ignorance as an Excuse: In some other cases, employers try to assert that a lower-ranking supervisor or co-worker was responsible for any alleged discrimination.
 In effect, they try to claim ignorance as an excuse.
 Federal and state court decisions have found that ignorance is not a valid defense in an employment discrimination lawsuit.
 Plus, juries have proven that they hold businesses to a higher standard than individuals, Moore says.
 “They’re going to hold you vicariously liable.
 They’re going to say you should have known.”